OmarCloud20/CDKTF-Tutorial/README.md

 >Note: if you get `Incomplete lock file information for providers` warning, you can either ignore it or you can run `terraform providers lock -platform=linux_amd64` from the project root directory to validate the lock file.

-4. Now, let's use the S3 bucket and DynamoDB table we just created to configure the S3 remote backend.
-Navigate to the `main.py` file and add the following code.
-Notice, the S3 Backend configuration is added to the `MyStack` class.
+4. Now, we will configure the S3 remote backend to use the newly created S3 bucket and DynamoDB table.
+Open the `main.py` file and replace the code with the following.
+This code configures the S3 remote backend to use the newly created S3 bucket and DynamoDB table.
+Make sure to replace the `bucket` and `dynamodb_table` values with the names of the S3 bucket and DynamoDB table you created in the previous step.

 ```
 from constructs import Construct